-If you don’t have the proper soil pH, say, “Good-bye” to a great-looking lawn!
-In fact, you can be wasting between 20% and 70% of your lawn fertilizer when your pH is not correct.
+If you don’t have the proper soil pH, then you can be wasting between 20% and 70% of your lawn fertilizer nutrients.
 “The New American Lawn” Program ADJUSTS YOUR SOIL pH to optimize the lawn’s growth and color!

-The pH level of the soil is vital to growing green and lush lawns.
-Most of us have a basic understanding of pH as a way of measuring how acidic or alkaline a soil may be.
-If you own a swimming pool, you know that correcting and balancing the pH of the water you swim in is important.
+The pH level of the soil is vital to growing lush, green lawns.
+Many people have a basic understanding of a pH scale, knowing that it measures how acidic or alkaline something may be.
+If you own a pool, then you know that correcting and balancing the pH of the swimming water is important.
 On a scale of 1 to 14, a pH of 1 is very acidic and a pH of 14 is very alkaline (or basic), while a pH reading of 7 is neutral.
-Lawns grow best in a soil that is neutral to slightly acidic (between a 6.2 and a 6.8 reading).
+Lawns grow best in a soil that is slightly acidic to neutral (between 6.2 and a 7.0 on the pH scale).

 Seemingly small changes in pH readings can mean big changes for turfgrass plants.
-That is because the pH scale is logarithmic, not arithmetic.
+That is because the pH scale is logarithmic.
 This means that a pH reading of 5 is ten times more acidic than a pH reading of 6, one hundred times more acidic than a pH reading of 7, and so on.

 Jonathan Green’s MAG-I-CAL Plus comes in two, custom formulas – one for acidic soil and one for alkaline soil – to correctly balance soil pH.

-Mag-I-Cal Plus for Acidic Soils contains fast-acting calcium carbonate in a completely soluble form that immediately adjusts soil pH upwards.
-The carbonate in Mag-I-Cal Plus for Acidic Soils increases soil pH by converting hydrogen ions (H+ ions cause acidity) from exchange sites in the soil.
+Mag-I-Cal Plus for Acidic Soils contains fast-acting calcium carbonate in a highly soluble form that immediately adjusts soil pH upwards.
+The carbonate in Mag-I-Cal Plus for Acidic Soils increases soil pH by removing hydrogen ions (H+ ions cause acidity) from exchange sites in the soil.
 This process creates water and carbon dioxide.
 The H2O goes into the soil and the CO2 releases into the atmosphere.
 Without the H+ ions, the soil becomes neutralized.
 The calcium, on the other hand, is used by grass plants for many key functions, some of which are:

 - Cell division and elongation